Jayasenthur/walmart-sales-data-pipeline/README.md

 ### 7\.
 Monthly Sales Trends

-*It shows the SQL query used to calculate monthly sales and identify the month with the highest sales.
+* It shows the SQL query used to calculate monthly sales and identify the month with the highest sales.
 This functionality can be uncommented and implemented if needed.

-  `
+### 8\.
+Category with Highest Sales

+* The script prints the category with the highest total sales based on the data in `Salestxns.xlsx`.

+### 9\.
+State-wise Sales Comparison (Texas vs. Ohio)

+* A pie chart named `state_comparison_pie.png` is created, visualizing the sales comparison between Texas and Ohio.
+This comparison is based on the data in Salestxns.xlsx and `customers.xlsx`.

+### 10\.
+Detailed Customer Purchase Report (CSV File)

+* This section of the code generates a detailed report of each customer's purchases, including their total spending, number of transactions, and average transaction value.
+The report is saved as a CSV file for further analysis or reporting.

+   ### Using the CSV Report:
+     The generated customer_report.csv file can be used for various purposes, such as:
+     * **Customer Segmentation:** Identifying high-value customers or customer segments.
+     * **Customer Retention:** Analyzing customer behavior and identifying potential churn risks.
+     * **Marketing Campaigns:** Targeting specific customer segments with personalized offers.
+     * **Business Insights:** Gaining deeper insights into customer purchasing patterns and preferences.
+  By analyzing this report, we can make data-driven decisions to improve customer satisfaction, increase sales, and optimize marketing strategies.

 ## Code Explanation

 ### 1\.
 Importing Required Libraries